Fire and summer safety advice

 - have taken all the necessary steps to make sure that fire doesn’t become your uninvited guest on your holiday

-- know what to do in the event of an emergency
+- know what to do in an emergency

 If camping, follow this safety advice: